carlosgivisiez/ety-boilerplate/readme.md

 # Default packages

-Here is listed all pre-installed packages.
+Here are listed all pre-installed packages.
 The other packages related to typescript configuration or general plugins is not listed here, but you can find them in `package.json`.

 - [nodemon](https://yarnpkg.com/package/nodemon)
 - [webpack](https://yarnpkg.com/package/webpack)